zowe/docs-site/docs/user-guide/mvd-configuration.md

 Running ZSS requires a `zowe.yaml` configuration that is similar to the one used for the Zowe Application Server.
 The attributes that are needed for ZSS (*components.zss*) at minimum, are: *port*, *crossMemoryServerName*.

 For example, *port* is the TCP port that ZSS will listen on to be contacted by the App Server.
 Define this in the configuration file as a value between 1024-65535.
 ZSS is HTTPS by default, so AT-TLS is optional and if you were to enable AT-TLS, you need to disable HTTPS.
-Similarly, if specified, *agent.http.ipAddresses* will be used to determine which IP addresses the server should bind to (note: Should only be used with AT-TLS and is not secure, otherwise use HTTPS).
+Similarly, if specified, *agent.http.ipAddresses* will be used to determine which IP addresses the server should bind to (note: Should only be used with AT-TLS and is not secure).
 Only the first value of the array is used.
 It can either be a hostname or an IPv4 address.

 Example of the agent body:
 ```